dawnbreaks/NettyRPC/README.md

   * Long lived persistent connection, reconnect to server automatically
   * High availability, load balance and failover
   * Multi thread server and multi thread client
-  * Thread safe client, for an remote Object you only need to create a singleton client.
+  * Thread safe client, for an remote service you only need to create a singleton client.
   * Service Discovery support, use zookeeper as a service registry.
   * PHP client (Unimplemented yet)